Banking foundation cuts historic ties with Monte Paschi share sale

 Without its key shareholder, Monte dei Paschi now becomes a takeover target as the European banking industry undergoes an unprecedented regulatory review led by the European Central Bank.

-For Mansi, a no-holds-barred leadership of the foundation has vindicated early scepticism she faced when she first arrived as an outsider to the close-knit orbit of Monte dei Paschi and its secretive shareholder.
+For Mansi, a no-holds-barred leadership of the foundation has vindicated early skepticism she faced when she first arrived as an outsider to the close-knit orbit of Monte dei Paschi and its secretive shareholder.

 "I hope the work we have done helps dispel that fog of diffidence and prejudice that weighed on us not just in Italy but even in international financial circles," Mansi said in an interview with Reuters on Wednesday.